quanewang/public/README.md

 Given a matrix and a target, return the number of non-empty submatrices that sum to target.

+### Rotate Digits
+We can rotate digits by 180 degrees to form new digits.
+When 0, 1, 6, 8, 9 are rotated 180 degrees, they become
+0, 1, 9, 8, 6 respectively.
+When 2, 3, 4, 5, and 7 are rotated 180 degrees,
+they become invalid.
+A confusing number is a number that when rotated 180 degrees becomes a different number with each digit valid.(Note that the rotated number can be greater than the original number.)
+Given a positive integer N, return the number of confusing numbers between 1 and N inclusive.

+### Shortest Transformation
+Given two words (beginWord and endWord), and a dictionary's word list, find the length of shortest transformation sequence from beginWord to endWord, such that:
+* Only one letter can be changed at a time and,
+* Each transformed word must exist in the word list.

+### Longest Path
+Given a matrix of N rows and M columns.
+From m[i][j], we can move to m[i+1][j], if m[i+1][j] > m[i][j], or can move to m[i][j+1] if m[i][j+1] > m[i][j].
+ The task is print longest path length if we start from (0, 0).

+### Robot Cleaner
+Given a robot cleaner in a room modeled as a grid.
+Each cell in the grid can be empty or blocked.
+The robot cleaner with 4 given APIs can move forward, turn left or turn right.
+Each turn it made is 90 degrees.
+ When it tries to move into a blocked cell, its bumper sensor detects the obstacle and it stays on the current cell.
+ Design an algorithm to clean the entire room using only the 4 given APIs shown below."
+(Solution)

+### Three Sum
 Given an array of numbers and a target integer, find three elements from the array that sums up to target.
 Return the value of these three elements (0-based).
 (Note: This is different from Two Sum where you had to return the indices)
 The triplet of the values returned should be sorted.
 If multiple such values exist, break ties by returning the triplet with the least first value.
 If there are still multiple such triplets with same first value, return the triplet with the least second value.
 If there are still multiple such triplets with same first and second values, return the triplet with the least third value.
 If there is no triplet that sums to target, return an empty array.